kianzohoury/auralflow/README.md

 network is a deep convolutional autoencoder with a U-Net architecture that uses skip connections.
-Moreover, the final model uses latent space regularization (i.e. a variational autoencoder) as well as self-normalization (see [Self-Normalizing Neural Networks](https://arxiv.org/abs/1706.02515))
+Moreover, the final model uses latent space regularization (i.e. a variational autoencoder) as well as self-normalization (see [Self-Normalizing Neural Networks](https://arxiv.org/abs/1706.02515)) to boost audio generation and stabilize gradient flow (as vanishing/exploding gradients are a weakness of the deep mask estimation technique).

 The models were trained on the musdb18 dataset.
 The table below compares each model relative to its **scale-invariant signal-to-distortion ratio (____SI-SDR____)**,